hannesbarbez/BarbezDotEu.String/README.md

 # BarbezDotEu.String
-Generic logic for operations pertaining to text and strings.
+Generic logic for operations pertaining to text and strings (mostly - needs some cleaning).